pjfl/p5-html-statetable/README.md

 - sorted\_columns( @columns )

-    Returns the list of column objects sorted by their position attriute value
+    Returns the list of column objects sorted by their position attribute value

 # Diagnostics